 To process the message, the MAIL.2010-06-27.134758.PROC procedure started by the ENTER-PROCEDURE command calls the MAILPROC procedure defined elsewhere with the name of the message file.
 To process the attachment, the MAIL.2010-06-27.134758.TESTTXT.PROC procedure is then called.
 This in turn calls the ATTPROC procedure defined elsewhere with the content type header of the attachment as a parameter.
-You will find more examples in the section "Processing e-mails with BS2000/OSD procedures" on page 381.
+You will find more examples in the section "Structure of an e-mail" on page 377.